Lawton Arts and Humanities Grants

 14. Closeout, Modifications, and Continuing Responsibilities

-(A) After closeout, reduced/unused funds will no longer be available.
+(A) After closeout, unused funds are no longer available.

-· The Trust’s right to recover funds on the basis of a later audit or other review within the record retention period.
+• The Trust’s right to recover funds from audits or reviews during the record retention period

 APPENDIX A